rroby25/ResponsivePortfolio/README.md

 ﻿# ResponsivePortfolio
-this is a starting point for the development of a portfolio
+This is a starting point for the development of a portfolio
-##Languages
+#Languages
 - It was developed using CSS, javascript, and native HTML
 #Next step
 - Implement react adn tailwind